galaxyproject/galaxy-hub/src/events/2020-06-sra/index.md

 **About SRA**

-The [SRA](https://www.ncbi.nlm.nih.gov/sra) is NIH's primary archive of high-throughput sequencing data and is part of the International Nucleotide Sequence Database Collaboration (INSDC) that includes at the NCBI Sequence Read Archive (SRA), the European Bioinformatics Institute (EBI), and the DNA Database of Japan (DDBJ).
+The [SRA](https://www.ncbi.nlm.nih.gov/sra) is NIH's primary archive of high-throughput sequencing data and is part of the International Nucleotide Sequence Database Collaboration (INSDC) that includes the NCBI (and the Sequence Read Archive), the European Bioinformatics Institute (EBI), and the DNA Database of Japan (DDBJ).
 Data submitted to any of the three organizations are shared among them.
 The SRA is a superb resource for genomics data, and it [is growing exponentially](https://trace.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?).

 **About Galaxy**